 ●Multi-Factor Authentication: Many security exploits come from user errors.
 By introducing MFA, you ensure that only your employees can access their accounts, even if their passwords become compromised.

 ●Access Prevention Controls: Establishing a strict hierarchy of data access permissions will limit the total amount of data that a hacker could access if they enter your system.
-Give employees access to data as sparingly as possible and systematically review access levels to revoke permissions from older accounts.
+Give employees access to data as sparingly as possible and systematically analyze access levels to revoke permissions from older accounts.

 ●Secure Coding: Where possible, make sure that your developers are engaging with secure coding practices.
 Instilling shift-left ideologies within your staff will help to reduce the chance of bad coding causing a vulnerability in your system.
-Systematically review your code before pushing it to test for potential errors in code and configuration.
+Systematically analyze your code before pushing it to test for potential errors in code and configuration.

 As a business continues to implement security defenses and various cyber defense ecosystems into its operations, the overhang of potential vulnerabilities decreases.
 While business logic is expansive, your security techniques and systems can cover the majority – or at least dampen the consequences of a breach.